sjt48/PyFlow/README.md

 # To do

+* Add possibility to specify more general Hamiltonians via sparse input matrix, like QuSpin?
+Then the user only has to specify the Hamiltonian and call the contraction routines, without using the built-in model classes at all.
 * ~~Update non-equilibrium dynamics code to match syntax used for static functions.~~ (**Done, can be tidied up.**)
 * Write more tests for non-interacting systems.
 * ~~Normal-ordering for Hubbard models can introduce small deviations from Hermitian matrices.
 Why?~~ (**Fixed!**)